Outgoing NYC Transit President Andy Byford has no intention of coasting prior to his resignation becoming effective on Feb. 21.

 Under Byford’s tenure with the MTA major incidents declined, as did delays.

-Byford originally offered his resignation back in October, with multiple reports citing the meddling of Gov. Cuomo as the key reason, and saying that he was persuaded to stay on.
+Byford originally offered his resignation back in October, with multiple reports citing the meddling of Gov. Cuomo as the key reason, and saying that he was convinced to stay on.

 The MTA — run by Cuomo — then underwent internal reorganizing that greatly reduced Byford’s influence.